HS Students, Join the Fellowship

 Sign up today to become a Civic Service Fellow with Rhizome!

 Improve our communities, spread big ideas, and become a civic leader!
-Fellows are given the resources, training, and community they need to become changemakers.
+Fellows are given the resources (including seed funding for impactful local actions led by Fellows), training, and community they need to become changemakers.

 Rhizome Fellows smiling while gathered together